ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

 lim:time (timelim, timelimit)
       Limit on solve time (in seconds; default: no limit).

+lim:work (worklim, worklimit)
+      Limit on work units.
+Roughly corresponds to seconds per thread but deterministic.
+Default: no limit).

 lim:zeroobjnodes (zeroobjnodes)
       Number of nodes to explore in the zero objective heuristic.
 Note that this heuristic is only applied at the end of the MIP root, and only when